 - You do not let us in to do essential works such as gas servicing and we have to force entry to get it done

 You will then be sent the bill, which is kept separate from your rent account.
-It can be paid at Gateway, Southampton in the Civic Centre or online
+It can be paid at The Cash Office, Southampton in the Civic Centre or online

 You can pay an invoice via our housing repair payment page.

 It will help to bring your bill with you when you go to pay it.
 If you cannot pay the entire bill at once you can make arrangements to pay a fixed amount each week until it is paid off.
 Those who do not pay are taken to court for the money.

 If you apply to us to move to another home and you have broken the conditions of your tenancy by owing us any housing debt, including a Maintenance Recovery Charge you may not qualify for housing.

 If you move without giving us a forwarding address but owing a Maintenance Recovery Charge the debt will remain.

 We may use an agency to trace you.
 If you reapply for housing we will do a standard check for housing debts, including this one.

 We will not charge you if you are in an “exempt group” of tenants, specifically: